The Retirement “Life Portfolio”

-I got to thinking about the portfolio of my day today.
+I got to thinking about my retirement “life portfolio.”

-There is this thought experiment you do with your asset allocation where you challenge yourself today as to what you would do if you were right now in 100% cash.
+Remember the thought experiment in which you challenge yourself to imagine what you would do if you were 100% cash rather than invested in your current assets?
+What would you do?
 Would you buy back exactly what you have today in your portfolio, or would you buy something different?

-If you’d buy something different in your financial asset allocation today, starting from all cash, how might that be similar to your day today?
+If you’d buy something different in your financial asset allocation today, starting from all cash, how might that be similar to your day today and your retirement “life portfolio?”

 Time is a little different.
 When you wake up, all you have is today.
 Tomorrow is pretty sure for most of us, but a logical planning period is from when you wake up to when you shut down for the night.
 That’s all you have is the portfolio of today.
 So what are you going to do?

 I challenge you to think that 100% of your attention today needs to be filled with assets for as long as you are awake.
 Today must have an asset allocation.
+Retirement must have a “life portfolio.”
 What is your asset allocation for your attention today?

 What is the Asset Allocation for Your Day?